anhydrous99/Rainbow/README.md

 ## Output run metrics and checkpoints

 If the `save_checkpoints` is true then the model is saved anytime a new best reward is reached.
-It will be saved in a folder called checkpoints and a subfolder whose name is the concatenation of the enviornment name and the run name.
-After a run has completed, in a data folder and a subfolder names as with the checkpoints, a CSV file with the reward of the run every step is saved.
+It will be saved in a folder called checkpoints and a sub-folder whose name is the concatenation of the environment name and the run name.
+After a run has completed, in a data folder and a sub-folder names as with the checkpoints, a CSV file with the reward of the run every step is saved.
 A plot of the reward is also saved, in a folder named plot.